 S231 Spanish-American Fiction in Translation (3 cr.)
 Representative prose fiction of Spanish America.
 Background lectures on the evolution of the short story and novel.
-Readings and discussions will concentrate on the fiction of the 20th century.
+Readings and discussions will concentrate on the fiction of the twentieth century.

-Student interest and faculty strengths will determine scheduling of 400-level courses.
-All 400-level literature courses may be used for graduate credit, with the exception of S494, which carries undergraduate credit only.
+&lt;sup>1 Student interest and faculty strengths will determine scheduling of 400 level courses.
+All 400 level literature courses may be used for graduate credit, with the exception of S494, which carries undergraduate credit only.

 S240 Modern Spanish Literature in Translation (3 cr.)
-Readings from authors such as Unamuno, Cela, Garcia Lorca, Jimenez, Perez de Ayala, and Ortega Y Gasset.
+Readings from authors such as Unamuno, Cela, García Lorca, Jiménez, Perez de Ayala, and Ortega y Gasset.

 S241 Golden Age Literature in Translation (3 cr.)
-Masterpieces of Spanish literature of the 16th and 17th centuries.
-Representative authors will include: Lope de Vega, Cervantes, Garcilaso, Quevedo, Fray Luis de Leon, San Juan de la Cruz, and Gongora.
+Masterpieces of Spanish literature of the sixteenth and seventeenth centuries.
+Representative authors will include: Lope de Vega, Cervantes, Garcilaso, Quevedo, Fray Luis de Leon, San Juan de la Cruz, and Góngora.